Make Thanksgiving Uplifting for Your Family

 4.)
 Let the Sunshine in

 Be sure to open all your blinds and curtains in the morning.
-By having natural light, it helps your natural melatonin.
+Having natural light helps your natural melatonin.
 Your body begins to follow the natural flow of morning, noon, and evening.
 This all can lead to a better night’s sleep.
 Shedding light on the darkness always is going to make us feel a little better about things.
 (Even the bad stuff)

 5.)
 Give up the news!!!